 Biostatistics research led by Professor Adrian Esterman is finding patterns of disease occurrence and the evidence to support new treatments, controls and disease prevention strategies.
 Projects he is currently supervising could lead to new guidelines for vascular insertions (e.g. PICC lines) used to treat patients in acute care, more accurate liver measurements prior to surgery, new incentives to prevent women from drinking alcohol during pregnancy, new guidelines for supportive care needs for families with children who have a rare disease, as well as new screening tools for cancer-causing conditions such as Barrett’s Oesophagus.

-UniSA’s Community Clinics offers a myriad of opportunities for researchers to much sooner trial new treatments on the patients who need it most.
+UniSA’s Community Clinics offers a myriad of opportunities for researchers to much sooner trial new treatments on the patients who need them most.

-From research trials improving stroke rehabilitation to projects improving access to midwifery services, to projects run in collaboration with elite sport partners on 3D gait analysis and human movement, UniSA’s research findings are having a direct impact on the health and physical wellbeing of our community while also providing the community with an affordable means of accessing clinic services.
+From research trials improving stroke rehabilitation and access to midwifery services, to projects run in collaboration with elite sport partners on 3D gait analysis and human movement, UniSA’s research findings are having a direct impact on the health and physical wellbeing of our community while also providing the community with an affordable means of accessing clinic services.

 100% of your gift will go directly to support health research at UniSA – there are no administration fees, no overheads and no hidden costs.